ENG 105 M002 |

 |

 What is class?
 We often talk about the “middle class” or “white collar workers” or “unskilled labor” as if these were common-sense terms.
 But class is a very slippery thing: dynamic, omnipresent, and often contradictory.
 Is class an identity?
 An income bracket?
 A social status?
 This class-about-class will investigate what class is, how it is formed, and how it structures our lives.
-Alongside these historical inquiries, students will also develop skills for analyzing a variety of media forms, including plays, films, and poems.
-We will explore how class produces, and is produced by, the media we consume, with a special focus on texts that are by and/or about the working class.
-In this course, we will ask questions such as: How does our culture represent class, or not represent it?
-How do the media we study represent, critique, or reconfigure class?
+Alongside these historical inquiries, students will also develop skills for analyzing a variety of media forms, including plays, films, and poems produced in a range of historical periods, from early modernity to the present day.
+We will explore how class produces, and is produced by, the media we consume.
+In this course, we will ask questions such as: How does our culture represent class, or not represent it (for instance, in Syracuse University’s non-discrimination policy)?
+How do the media we study represent, critique, or reconfigure our notions of class?
 How can the experience of class instigate political change?
 How is class inflected by other structures, such as gender, race, and nationality, and how do these categories complicate conceptions of class?
 Students will emerge with increased media literacy and a deeper understanding of class, culture, and society.

 |